Ario124/simon-game/README.md

 since if it happens to play the same color twice in a row, the sound will not play because of the speed the game is set to.
 I chose to keep it this way because the game is more challenging.

 A solution could be to somehow make the sound play on faster repeated rates.

+#### Solved issues

+* Load index.html on google chrome, open dev tools.

+The only thing that i had to fix here was this so called "favicon.ico 404 (Not found)" error.

+After a bit of research i came to find out that this error is caused when I dont have any icon to be represented in the title bar of the website.
+I was able to fix this by adding a simple line of code at the start of the head tag on index.html and contact.html.

 ## Deployment